 18 months passed after Blue Thunder was saved and adopted by the tribe of rainbow colors and after he received his new name, Ilanato Campita.
-Then, Ilan’s brother mortally wounded the pregnant Mepi, he concluded the tribe was helpless because the loss of their leader and the loss they suffered.
-Immediately after he attacked Mepi, he started gathering like minded warriors and convinced them to join him in attacking the tribe of universal colours.
-A few days earlier, a group of 70 had left the tribe in search of water, so the remaining 145 would be easier to conquer.
+Then, Ilan’s brother mortally wounded the heavily pregnant Mepi, he concluded the tribe was helpless because the loss they suffered.
+Immediately after he attacked Mepi, he started gathering like minded warriors and convinced them to join him in attacking the tribe of rainbow colors.
+He knew that a few days earlier, a group of 70 had left the tribe in search of water, so he thought that the remaining 145 would be easier to conquer.

 When Mepi was struck with an axe in her chest by Ilan’s brother, her fellow travellers brought Mepi back to Ilan as fast as they could.
 Mepi spent her last hours lying next to Ilan.
 They held hands when she passed over.
 Her words to him were “Ilan ill rato del la tent ta” (Ilan, look to the love that is next to you).
 The last words she spoke were “follow your own hearts, not mine”

-Mepi predicted that many of the tribe would follow her very soon.
+Mepi predicted also that many of the tribe would follow her transitioning very soon.
 She asked the tribe members to continue following their own hearts, not hers.
 She insisted that her passing would be celebrated, in line with what the tribe set as a ritual for all members that passed on.
 She asked Moapa to take care of her unborn child.

 Three days after Mepi died and her child was saved, the tribe felt an attack was imminent and they decided to celebrate life and welcome the attackers by singing their favorite love song….
-There they were, standing up right, singing a sweet love song from their hearts, while Ilan’s brother and his seven warriors approached.
+There they were, standing up right, singing a sweet love song from their hearts, while Ilan’s brother and his seven warriors approached for war.
 At first, they were surprised by the lack of defense.
-Ilan’s brother’s anger raised even higher though and he started killing tribe members one by one, furious as he was, blinded by hatred and jealousy.
+Ilan’s brother’s anger raised even higher though and he started slaughtering tribe members one by one, furious as he was, blinded by hatred and jealousy.
 Seeing him, the others grew courage and entered the mass killing.